codeocelot/fizzbuzz_oneliner/README.md

 # fizzbuzz_oneliner
-Because my students were using 20 precious lines to write fizzbuzz.
+Because students were using 20 precious lines to write fizzbuzz.

 ## The Rules:
 Any es6 and lower syntax.
 Must run on nodejs v4.2.1 with `--harmony` flag set.